I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Halona Beach Cove is a secret beach known as a filming location for numerous movies and dramas.

-The seabed is sandy, so even when the current is strong, it feels like a flowing pool and can be enjoyed safely!
+Since the seabed is sandy, even when the tide is strong, it feels like a lazy river pool and you can enjoy it safely!

-On days when the waves are calm, the water clarity is high, and there is a high probability that you can swim with sea turtles and fish as a bonus.
+On days when the waves are small, the water clarity is high, and it comes with the bonus of a fairly high chance to swim alongside sea turtles and fish.

-Please note that climbing down to the beach is a bit difficult, and there are no restrooms or showers.
+Please note that it is a bit challenging to climb down to the beach, and there are no restrooms or showers available.

 See more about Halona Beach Cove